buildbot/buildbot/master/docs/manual/cfg-schedulers.rst

 ``userport``.

-The buildmaster must have a scheduler instance in the config file's :bbcfg:`schedulers` list to receive try requests.
+The buildmaster must have a scheduler instance in the config file's :bb:cfg:`schedulers` list to receive try requests.
 This lets the administrator control who may initiate these `trial` builds, which branches are eligible for trial builds, and which Builders should be used for them.